Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Bow is generally aimed at more experienced archers of all kinds, i.e. we don’t usually feature material aimed at complete beginners.
 Bear in mind that many subjects have been covered before and brand-new takes are often required.

-Traditional archery.
-We are looking to increase our coverage of traditional archery, and are currently looking for specialist contributors.
+Traditional, field and 3D archery.
+We are looking to increase our coverage of non-WA archery disciplines, and are currently looking for specialist contributors who are active in these areas.

 Expert tips.
 A short take on some aspect of archery, around 400-500 words, explaining something interesting.
-These usually appear in the Ask The Experts section and are not usually paid.
+These usually appear in the Ask The Experts section.
 (You could imagine them answering a hypothetical question from a reader.)
 If you’ve come up with a clever solution to a problem, shout.

 Shoot reports.
 Bow now only usually covers events on the national championship or international level.
 We also now focus shoot reports on analysis rather than details of competition scores and so on.
 We also need photographs.
 Having said that, if you are going somewhere interesting or out of the ordinary and can take the reader there too, let us know.